ojhaujjwal/OjUserRbacDoctrineORM/README.md

 2. Run command `vendor/bin/doctrine-module orm:schema-tool:update --force` to update schema
 4. Enable this module and `UserRbac` in `config/application.config.php`
 5. Copy file located in `vendor/ujjwal/user-rbac/config/user-rbac.global.php` to `./config/autoload/user-rbac.global.php` and change the values as you wish

+## Note
+Don't use this module.
+This is shit.
+If you use don't use Doctrine ORM, then use [UserRbac](https://github.com/ojhaujjwal/UserRbac) module.